Efficient simulation of prices for European call options under Heston stochastic-local volatility model: a comparison of methods: Numerical experiments

-An increase in the $\bar{v}$ parameter is financially equivalent to simulating an extreme scenario in which volatility surges sharply and market stress intensifies?similar to the ?volatility spikes? observed during financial crises.
-In such scenarios, the distribution of the underlying asset paths exhibits heavier tails and higher kurtosis, imposing stringent requirements on the numerical accuracy of option-pricing models.
-As an advanced explicit scheme, the AES method performs highly efficiently under normal market conditions (with moderate $\bar{v}$).
-However, its performance is highly sensitive to parameter changes.
-When $\bar{v}$ increases, the variability of the variance process intensifies, and discretization errors are magnified.
-The rapid escalation of error indicates that AES is inadequate for stress testing and tail-risk modeling, as it may substantially under- or overestimate option values under extreme market conditions, thereby introducing significant model risk.
-In contrast, the Truncated (CUT) method exhibits strong numerical stability.
-Its error increases only marginally with higher $\bar{v}$, demonstrating reduced sensitivity and greater adaptability to the average magnitude of the volatility process.
-This robustness arises from its design: by applying appropriate mathematical transformations, the method more effectively captures the complex geometric characteristics of distribution tails, ensuring that the integral approximation maintains high accuracy even under extreme parameterizations.
+Secondly, we evaluate the numerical performance of the AES method, the Euler method, and the truncated Euler method under different values of the volatility parameter $\theta$.
+From Figure \ref{F2}, we can infer that as $\theta$ increases, the absolute errors of both the AES method and the Euler method increase significantly.
+In contrast, the truncated Euler method exhibits remarkable robustness in error control and its error growth rate remains lower.
+In financial terms, increasing the parameter $\theta$ is equivalent to simulating an extreme scenario where volatility experiences a sharp surge and market stress intensifies.
+For example, this is similar to the sudden spikes in volatility witnessed during financial crises.
+In such a case, the distribution of the underlying asset paths exhibits heavier tails and higher kurtosis, imposing stringent requirements on the numerical accuracy of option-pricing models.
+The AES method is highly efficient under normal market conditions, especially, when $\theta$ is moderate.
+Nevertheless, it is extremely sensitive to parameter changes.
+When $\theta$ increases, the discrete errors are magnified, indicating that the AES method is not suitable for stress testing and tail-risk modeling.
+Under extreme market conditions, it may significantly underestimate or overestimate option values, thus introducing substantial model risk.
+In contrast, the truncated Euler method shows strong numerical stability.
+As $\theta$ increases, its error only increases slightly, which indicates that it has lower sensitivity and better adaptability to the average magnitude of the volatility process.
+This robustness stems from its design.
+Through the application of appropriate mathematical transformations, the method can captures the complex geometric characteristics of distribution tails more effectively, ensuring that the approximation of integration maintains high accuracy even under extreme parameterizations.